-Small holding ponds are usually designed as evaporation ponds that allow natural evaporation to remove some, or all of the water that collects.
+Small holding ponds are usually designed as evaporation ponds that allow natural evaporation to remove some, or all, of the water that collects.
 This requires a large surface area in relationship to the liquid depth, which is usually about 30 cm (12 in.).
-The shallow depth may allow the operator to seed the pond to grass.
+The shallow depth may allow you to seed the pond to grass.
 With shallow side slopes on the holding pond, it is often possible to drive through the pond to cut hay in it.
 The shallow water depth reduces the risk of seepage.

 Holding ponds are often located adjacent to the pens.
 Where this is not practical, ditches can be used to direct runoff to a holding pond from another location on the site.
 Deep holding ponds are commonly used in large feedlots.
 They do not require as much surface area and may fit better into the site, but may require emptying.

 All holding ponds are required to have at least 30 cm (12 in.) of freeboard (the vertical depth above the full supply level [FSL] which is provided as a factor of safety against overflow).
-Operators should have a plan and be prepared to reduce the liquid level below the FSL when necessary.
+You should have a plan and be prepared to reduce the liquid level below the FSL when necessary.

 Holding pond construction and monitoring

-The basic construction standard for holding ponds is to disc the final surface on the bottom and sides to a six-inch depth and then compact with a sheeps-foot packer.
+The construction technique used for holding ponds will determine the effectiveness of the soil-seal formed.The basic construction standard for holding ponds is to disc the final surface on the bottom and sides to a six-inch depth and then compact with a sheeps-foot packer.